CPotts82/surfs_up/README.md

 - Minimum Daily Temperature - 56.00 degrees
 - Maximum Daily Temperaure - 83.00 degrees

-Included is a histogram that visualizes the frequency of the temperatures for the month of December from 2010 to 2017 in Oahu.
+See Below - histogram that visualizes the frequency of the temperatures for the month of December from 2010 to 2017 in Oahu.

 ![December_Temperatures](https://user-images.githubusercontent.com/106348899/183990216-5ba69aa5-953d-4223-9e3f-de7844e27b07.png)